-Chhattisgarh: BSF jawan martyred in encounter with Maoists in Kanker
+Chhattisgarh: 4 BSF jawan martyred in encounter with Maoists in Kanker

-Raipur, Apr 04: One BSF jawan has lost his life and two were injured in an encounter with Maoists in Kanker district of Chhattisgarh on Thursday.
+Raipur, Apr 04: Four Border Security Force (BSF) jawan have lost their life and two were injured in an encounter with Maoists in Kanker district of Chhattisgarh on Thursday.

+"One jawan of the 114 battalion of BSF died while two others sustained injuries in an encounter that broke out between the security forces and Naxals," DIGP Anti Naxal Operation P Sundarraj told ANI.
+The news agency later updated the tweet and said that four BSF jawans had lost their lives in the encounter.

+On March 28, Maoists blew up the house of a Bharatiya Janata Party (BJP) leader Anuj Kumar Singh in Bihar's Gaya district.
+According to news agency ANI, Maoists used dynamite to blew up the home.
+In the attack, no one was injured.
+The Maoists also left anti-poll posters demanding people to boycott the upcoming elections in the state.

 Ealier on March 19, a woman naxal was gunned down in an encounter with security forces in Chhattisgarh's Rajnandgaon district, police said.